Equidistribution of rational points and the geometric sieve for toric varieties: The geometric sieve for toric varieties

 \subsection{Proof of Proposition \ref{prop:geomsieve1}}

 We need a quantitative and uniform version of Ekedahl's sieve \cite{Ekedahl} (cf. also \cite[Lemma 3.1 \& Theorem 3.3]{Bhargava}) for affine spaces, allowing boxes with unequal side-lengths.
-We define the height of a polynomial to be the maximum of absolute values of its coefficients. \begin{lemma}[Browning--Heath-Brown \cite{Browning-HB}, Lemma 2.1] Uniformly for any $B_1,\cdots,B_m\geqslant 1,Q\geqslant 1,M\geqslant 2$, and for any polynomials $f_1,f_2\in\BZ[X_1,\cdots,X_m]$ which are coprime and of degree $\leqslant d$ and height $\leqslant Q$, we have
+We define the height of a polynomial to be the maximum of the absolute values of its coefficients. \begin{lemma}[Browning--Heath-Brown \cite{Browning-HB}, Lemma 2.1] Let $m\geqslant 2,d\geqslant 1$ be fixed.
+Then uniformly for any $B_1,\cdots,B_m\geqslant 1,Q,N\geqslant 2$, and for any polynomials $f_1,f_2\in\BZ[X_1,\cdots,X_m]$ which are coprime, of degree $\leqslant d$ and have height $\leqslant Q$, we have

 where The implied constant only depends on $m,d$. \end{lemma}